glicatap/WQ_SWMP_Synthesis/README.md

 The final dataset used in this project was downloaded from the CDMO through the [Advanced Query System, Zip download option](https://cdmo.baruch.sc.edu/aqs/zips.cfm "link to AQS zip download page") on 8/29/2023.
 'All Reserves and Stations' was selected.
 The date range selected was 2002 - 2022.
 The downloaded zip file was 1.6 GB.

 ## Repository Organization

 Sub-folders of this repository were created to provide some organization of the different coding needs for the project.
+Most sub-folders have a README with more detail.
 Current sub-folders are:

--   `Data` - meant to contain data, although the full dataset is not committed due to its size.\
+-   `Data` - meant to contain data, although the full dataset is not committed due to its size.
+Described well by the [Data Processing readme](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Data_processing#readme).
 -   `helper_files` - scripts of functions and definitions (e.g. which parameters and flags/codes to use) that are needed across sub-folders.
-Also contains some csv files with helpful information on sampling stations (from the CDMO dowload) and QAQC flags and codes.\
+Also contains some csv files with helpful information on sampling stations (from the CDMO dowload) and QAQC flags and codes.
--   `Outputs` - where files generated from analyses and visualization code will belong.\
+-   `Outputs` - files generated from analyses and visualization code.
+This includes calculated trends, predictive model outputs, and visualizations.
+[Outputs readme](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/Outputs#readme)
 -   `R` - code!
 Several subfolders.
 As of 5/10/2024, key scripts used in the publishable analyses are in a folder called **`Analyses_for_publication`**.
 These were moved or copied from the other exploratory/process subfolders.
-Visualization scripts based on results may also go here.
-    -   `Data_processing` - scripts that were used to process downloaded data by combining files from a station, removing data points that did not pass various QA/QC criteria, and aggregating to daily and monthly levels.\
+    -   `Data_processing` - scripts that were used to process downloaded data by combining files from a station, removing data points that did not pass various QA/QC criteria, and aggregating to daily and monthly levels.
+[Data Processing readme](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Data_processing#readme)
-    -   `Long-Term_trend_analysis` - will be the subdirectory for trend scripts and tests.\
+    -   `Long-Term_trend_analysis` - originally the subdirectory for trend scripts and tests.
     -   `initial_explorations` - scripts that were written to visualize and explore the data before final download and processing occurred.
 There are additional sub-folders here for different topics, described in a separate README within this directory.

 ## Compilation of details and additional READMEs